UHDanke/gd_docs/suggestions/parameter_to_item.md

 UI could be similar to the event selection inside the Event trigger, but only one parameter can be chosen at a time.

-The main purpose of this trigger is to make measuring and calculating distances between objects and entities (players) easier, but it could also be used to measure a lot of other things which are currently difficult.
+The main purpose of this trigger is to make measuring and calculating distances between objects and entities (players) easier, but it could also be used to measure a lot of other things which are currently not possible.

 ## Object Parameter